brawn-power/api-code-test/README.md

 ## Error Handling

-- Utilizes Laravel's error handling for graceful error messages.
+- Utilises Laravel's error handling for graceful error messages.
 - Authentication issues are handled by the Laravel framework.

 ## Parameter Validation